pupil-labs/pupil-docs/neon/data-collection/data-streams/index.md

 ## Movement (IMU Data)

 <Badge>Real-time</Badge><Badge>Pupil Cloud</Badge><Badge>Neon Player</Badge>
 The Neon module is equipped with a 9-DoF [inertial measurement unit](https://invensense.tdk.com/products/motion-tracking/9-axis/icm-20948/) (IMU) featuring an accelerometer, gyroscope, and magnetometer.
 The accelerometer and gyroscope measure linear acceleration and angular velocity, respectively, and are provided as raw values.
-Acceleration is reported in terms of [g-force](https://en.wikipedia.org/wiki/G-force), which differs from free-fall acceleration due to gravity.
-For instance, when standing upright on Earth, acceleration along the Z-axis would be +1g, with 0g on the X and Y axes.

-A fusion engine also combines these values with magnetometer readings to estimate the module's absolute orientation in the world coordinate system as a quaternion:
+A fusion engine also combines these values with magnetometer readings to estimate the module's absolute orientation relative to magnetic north (positive world y-axis), gravity (negative world z-axis), and a rightward pointing vector (positive world x-axis) as a quaternion.
+We refer to this as the world coordinate system.
+It is important to note that this is not the same as the local IMU coordinate system.

-- World y-axis: Points towards magnetic north.
-- World z-axis: Points upwards, opposite gravity.
-- World x-axis: Points rightwards, defined by the cross-product of Y and Z.

-Note that in order to obtain precise absolute yaw readings, the magnetometer needs to be [calibrated](/data-collection/calibrating-the-imu/).

 The IMU is located in the top bar of the module and is sampled at 110 Hz.
 Its local coordinate system is oriented with the x-axis pointing to the right, the y-axis pointing in front, and the z-axis pointing upwards.